gagolews/clustering-benchmarks/.devel/sphinx/weave/internal-validity-measures.md

 The numerator measures the between-cluster separation whilst the denominator quantifies the cluster compactness.

-Function $d$ can be assumed one of:
+The function $d$ can be assumed one of:

 -   $d_1(X_i, X_j)=\mathrm{Min}\left(
     \left\{ \|\mathbf{x}_{u}-\mathbf{x}_{v}\|: \mathbf{x}_{u}\in X_i, \mathbf{x}_{v}\in X_j\right\}